gohugoio/hugo/content/en/functions/fmt/Warnf.md

 {{ warnf "The %q shortcode was unable to find %s.
 See %s" .Name $file .Position }}
 ```

+Use the [`warnidf`] function to allow optional suppression of specific warnings.

 To prevent suppression of duplicate messages when using `warnf` for debugging, make each message unique with the [`math.Counter`] function.
 For example: